jeffhuang4704/nv2kw/environment-variables.md

         - name: "envvar3"
 ```

-Results of an experiment indicate a resource must use both `envvar3` and `envvar2` in order to be allowed.
+I observed different results in my experiment.
+It seems both `envvar3` and `envvar2` are required for access to be allowed.

 | Resource    | Result                                    |
 | ---------- | ---------------------------------------------- |
 | Resource 1 uses `envvar2` and `envvar3` label | accepted ✔️              |